jasonaaronwilson/c-javadoc-extractor/README.md

 after the standard ones (and will not be an error unless a likely future command line option makes it an error).

-The name after the tag should be whitespace delimited, it need not be a legal identifier in any particular language so filenames without spaces are quite alright while filenames with whitespace in them could be problematic and I'm not really worried about that yet.
+The name after the tag should be white-space delimited, it need not be a legal identifier in any particular language so filenames without spaces are quite alright while filenames with white-space in them could be problematic and I'm not really worried about that yet.

 ## Ordering

 Ordering is based on tags and then what appears after tags (using simple ASCII based alphabetization for the early versions).
-While we are not doing anything clever to unserstand UTF-8, that is the expected format of all source files and more importantly the documentation comments.
+While we are not doing anything clever to understand UTF-8, that is the expected format of all source files and more importantly the documentation comments.

-## WARNING

-This is how the tool *will* work.
-We've written enough code to extract and semi-process documentation comments and that seems solid so output will be happending shortly.

 ## "Unix" Usage